iotempire/iotempower/.github/CODE_OF_CONDUCT.md

 Available at [https://www.contributor-covenant.org/version/1/4/code-of-conduct.html](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).

-Date of the last update: May 5, 2024
+Date of the last update: July 27, 2024

 Thank you for helping to make this a welcoming, friendly community for all.